-With no sign-up or ATM withdrawal fees, the Coinbase card is one of the most attractive choices for Americans.
+With no sign-up or ATM withdrawal fees, the Coinbase card is an option for Americans.
 Furthermore, the card offers up to 4% cashback in XLM and 1% in BTC.
-Europeans can also get a hold of the Coinbase card but will have to pay an issuance fee and conversion fees when dealing with other currencies.
-Thanks to its top-class security, the Coinbase card is one of the most popular cards on the market.
+Europeans can also get a hold of the Coinbase card, but will have to pay an issuance fee and conversion fees when dealing with other currencies.
+Due to its top-class security, the Coinbase card is one of the most popular cards on the market, according to Coinbase.

 BlockFi Crypto Credit Card